 Michelham Priory

-Michelham Priory is one of the magnificent historic houses in Sussex, it was built in 1229 and most of the original buildings were destroyed and the remains of it were converted into a farm and a country house.
-When you enter the building you will see the fascinating interior design with Victorian and Tudor kitchens.
+Michelham Priory is one of the magnificent historic houses in Sussex.
+It was built in 1229.
+Most of the original buildings were destroyed, and the remains were converted into a farm and a country house.
+When you enter the building, you will see the fascinating interior design with Victorian and Tudor kitchens.

-Also, you can find wonderful gardens, a watermill, and a rope museum, there is a café and shop where you can have some rest and buy a souvenir.
+Also, you can find beautiful gardens, a watermill, and a rope museum, as well as a café and shop where you can rest and buy souvenirs.

 The Cuckoo Trail